 This is why I have decided to write this guide on what neighborhood to stay in Taipei based on several incredible trips to the island.
 From trendy backpacker hostels to luxury hotels with every amenity you could ask for, this is a metro with options for each and every budget.

-Let’s no wait any longer: here’s everything you need to know about where to stay in Taipei!
+Let’s no wait any longer: here’s everything you need to know about where to base yourself in this bustling metropolis!

 view of taipei taiwan from a lush green hill above the city